rodekruis/data-service-catalogue/docs/registration/registration-automatic-import-kobo.md

   - toc
 ---

-**Kobo Toolbox is directly integrated with 121 platform** so registrations are automatically added to the 121 Platform in real-time.
+**Kobo Toolbox is directly integrated with 121 platform**.
+Registrations are automatically added to the 121 Platform in real-time.
 To set-up this integration the 121 Team need to access to your Kobo form to create the link between Kobo and the 121 Platform.
 After this integration is finalized you may remove access for the 121 Team if preferred.

-## **To set-up the Kobo integration with 121**
+## To set-up the Kobo integration within your 121 program

-Unless you manually import registrations with an excel .CSV file, registrations done with KOBO will automatically be imported within the program registration page.
+Unless you manually import registrations with an excel .CSV file, registrations done with KOBO will automatically be imported within your 121 program, in the **People Affected** page.

 - Create your Kobo-form on the KOBO tool
 - Share this Kobo-form with account `nlrc121platform`